jmankoff/interaction/assignments/undo.md

 Tasks:
 - Handle undo/redo operations (required)
-- Add a feature to your app (required)
+- Add a new thickness (0) to your app (required)
+ - Make sure it is accessible (required)
+- Add another feature to your app (not thickness, required)
- - Make sure it is accessible
+ - Make sure it is accessible (required)
 - Improve usability of your app (optional)
- - Try to identify at least one usability problem and address it
+ - Try to identify at least one usability problem and address it (optional)

 # Explanation of how codebase works
 This is one of the more complex programs we are giving you in terms of